SotirisTouliopoulos/sotiristouliopoulos.github.io/_pages/about.md

 ## 🤖 Open Source Contributor

-I have completed the Google Summer of Code 2024 program with the GeomScale organization.
+I have completed the Google Summer of Code 2024 and 2025 program with the GeomScale organization.
 My contribution was to dingo, a python package for metabolic modeling.

 ## 📚 Teaching